Get our FREE IIFYM Weight Loss Starter Guide

 This surgery would end up being a full hip replacement.
 During my year and a half of rehab, I learned a lot about life, my spirit and the power of the mind.
 I could have never gotten through this last surgery and rehab without my amazing family and fiance Heather.

 This year has been my comeback year and within the last few months have shot with Muscle and Fitness, Muscular Development, FitnessRX, Inside Fitness, A1 Supplements, and MD Latino.
-I will complete in my first show after having my full hip replacement on July 29, 2017.
+I will compete in my first show after having my full hip replacement on July 29, 2017.

 The last time we saw Matt Christianer on stage was in 2015 at the Dennis James Classic.
 Why such a long break? (hips surgery plus whatever else)